ja-guzzle/docs/docs/how_to_guides/datastores/Snowflake.md

 [Snowflake](https://www.snowflake.com/en/) is a cloud computing solution that enables data storage, processing, analytic solutions, etc.

 :::info
-currently, this datastore is only supported in Ingestion Activity and only supported in Azure databricks
+Currently, this datastore is only supported in Ingestion Activity and only supported in Azure databricks.
 :::

 :::caution
-currently this connector support 36 hours time limit, so if your guzzle job is likely to take 36 hours or more then there are chances that the job will fail
+Currently this connector support 36 hours time limit, so if your guzzle job is likely to take 36 hours or more, there are chances that the job will fail.
 :::

 ## Steps to create Datastore for Snowflake